-CybroCellTM is an allogeneic fibroblast cell-based therapy for degenerative disc disease and is being designed as an alternative method for repairing the cartilage of the intervertebral disc (or any other articular cartilage).
-We have completed two animal studies.
-The results from the studies were positive and resulted in "first in human" trial approval.
-We have received IND clearance from the FDA, conditional upon approval of our master cell bank, to run a Phase 1/2 study for patients suffering from degenerative disc disease and will be conducting this study within the United States.
-A timeline will be determined through discussions with the FDA.
+CybroCellTM is an investigational allogeneic fibroblast cell-based therapy in development for degenerative disc disease and is being designed as an alternative method for repairing the cartilage of the intervertebral disc (or any other articular cartilage).
+We have completed two animal studies in rabbit models.
+The results from the studies were positive and supported our IND application to run a "first in human" trial.
+We received IND clearance from the FDA in 2018, conditional upon approval of our master cell bank, to evaluate this candidate in a planned clinical trial.
+A timeline for the trial will be determined in connection with discussions with the FDA.